dapr/community/community-manager-onboarding-1.md

     ,,<Full name>,<Company>,<GitHub username>,
     ```

-1. An email need to be sent to _cncf-maintainer-changes@cncf.io_ with the name and email of the new community manager.
+2. Create a ticket at the [CNCF Service Desk](https://cncfservicedesk.atlassian.net/servicedesk/customer/portals), select the Program Management category and submit the name and email of the new community manager.

 ### 1Password

-The community manager requires access to these logins in 1Password:
+The community manager requires access to the Community Outreach vault in 1Password.

-- Twitter
-- Google
-- Zoom (CNCF)

 - Send an invite to the new Community Manager to join the Dapr 1Password account:
   - In the 1Password menu go to Invitations -> Invite by email.